Praveen86july/jgpelaez.github.io/_posts/en/posts/2015-08-27-terraform-aws-wso2-esb-docker-sample.md

 ## Terraform project

-In this moment we can create the terraform files, using the [terraform dsl or with JSON format](https://www.terraform.io/docs/configuration/syntax.html) (all the **.tf** files will be executed in parallel if there is no dependency between instructions):
+In this moment we can create the [Terraform](https://terraform.io/) files, using the [terraform dsl or with JSON format](https://www.terraform.io/docs/configuration/syntax.html) (all the **.tf** files will be executed in parallel if there is no dependency between instructions):

 ### **outputs.tf**: